 Different disciplines put demand on different muscle groups depending on what is required of the horse.
-Spend longer on the areas that are specific to what you are about to do, this can prep the muscles for work and reduces the risk of strains.
-It can also help to increase flexibility and therefore range of movement.
+Spend longer on the areas that are specific to what you are about to do, this can prep the muscles so they are ready for work.
+It can also help to enhance range of movement and therefore flexibility.
 Suggested 4 minutes per targeted muscle group, again being sure to do the same on both sides of the horse.

-Lat/long Dorsi, Abdominals, splenius, rhomboid, superficial gluteal, tensor FL
+Lat/long Dorsi, Abdominals, splenius, rhomboid, superficial gluteal, tensor fasciae latae

 Lateral movement – pectorals, gracilis